My Home Office

 The Main Machine

 My main machine is a quad core Intel Windows 7 box running on an Asus P53E deluxe motherboard, attached to the 30″ Dell monitors and the 23″ Samsung monitors via two nVidia video cards.
 A dasKeyboard and Microsoft wireless mouse provide the control.
 It hosts three internal SATA drives and two external SATA drives.
 One of the internal and both of the external SATA drives are for backups.
-It currently has 4GB of DDR-3 RAM, but I’m going to upgrade that soon to 16GB.
+It has 8GB of DDR-3 RAM, which is the most the motherboard can take.
+One of the internal drives is a 2TB backup drive, and one external drive is a 1TB backup drive.

 The 30″ monitors each have a resolution of 2560×1600 and the 23″ monitors each have a resolution of 2048×1152.
 I plan to write a separate page on how I utilize my multi-monitor layouts.